sveltejs/svelte/site/content/blog/2020-11-01-whats-new-in-svelte-november-2020.md

 **What's going on in Sapper?**

-Sapper also got some new types in its `preload` function, along with fixes to `preload` links in exported sites.
+Sapper got some new types in its `preload` function, which will ease typing if you are using TypeScript.
+See the [Sapper docs](https://sapper.svelte.dev/docs#Typing_the_function) on how to use them.
+There also were fixes to `preload` links in exported sites.
 Route layouts got a few fixes too - including ensuring CSS is applied to nested route layouts.
 You can also better organize your files now that extensions with multiple dots are supported. (**0.28.10**)

 For all the features and bugfixes see the CHANGELOGs for [Svelte](https://github.com/sveltejs/svelte/blob/master/CHANGELOG.md) and [Sapper](https://github.com/sveltejs/sapper/blob/master/CHANGELOG.md).